mtorralvo/PDIB/README.md

 As an input, it takes PDB files containing pairs of interacting chains that will form the final structure, in order to know the relative position of each of the subunits.
 By making use of a recursive approach, PDIB explores different ways of arranging the specified chains, yielding several models that preserve the interactions between pairs of chains as specified in the interaction files.

-The program also """""allows""""" the user to use an stechiometry file, specifying the number of times that each chain should appear in the final complex, and the program will try to find solutions that meet the user requirements.
+The program also """""allows""""" the user to use an stoichiometry file, specifying the number of times that each chain should appear in the final complex, and the program will try to find solutions that meet the user requirements.

 In order to yield better and more reliable results, the program can use PyRosetta to perform a relax pipeline that optimizes the energy of the models.
 In addition, ProSa2003 can be runned from PDIB to retrieve the z-scores of the generated model, so the user can identify those with a better energy profile.